Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05_run_dynamis.md

 <p>The strat is still in testing, and it is <b>likely</b> to change.</p>
 </div>

-The following is an adaptation of the GMT Sigma strat, tweaked to better fit some of the conventions done in other phases.

-Run: Dynamis (Sigma Version) can be subdivided into three sub-phases.
+The following is the [ETO strat](https://youtu.be/lYVRUeyVfDs) used to resolve towers.
+It makes the first part a little more frontloaded in exchange for making the tower assignments very simple.

+The first part is rather unusual, but it means that resolving the towers can be broken down into three rules:

+1. Take the tower at, or next to your position.
+2. If you are between two towers, move to the tower that needs two players (these will be the most north, or the most south towers).
+3. If there are no towers either at, or next to your position, take the tower directly opposite.

-### Part One
+### Setup

 <table>
   <tr>